olivhoenen/imas-data-dictionary/README.md

 - Until the feature branch is ready to be tested and pulled into release branch.

 ### 10. Create a Pull request
-- Once the feature branch is a satisfactory solution to the issue, we want to ask for inclusion to the release branch
+- Once the feature branch is a satisfactory solution to the issue, ask for inclusion to the release branch
 - Update the local release branch:
   - `git fetch origin release/#`
 - Rebase the feature branch onto the release branch:
   - `git rebase release/# feature/IMAS-123-add-functionality-xyz`
 - Fix any conflicts that arise, commit and
-  - `rebase --continue`
+  - `git rebase --continue`
 - Push the branch:
   - `git push origin`
-- Login on git.iter.org, find the DD repository and the feature branch
+- Login to git.iter.org, find the DD repository and the feature branch
 - Click Create Pull request:
   - Source: the feature/IMAS-123-add-functionality-xyz branch
   - Destination: the release/# branch